Hans Gál: World War II and later life

 The rise of the Nazis in Germany brought Gál's career in Mainz to an abrupt end on account of his Jewish ancestry.
 When the Nazis took over Mainz in March 1933, he was instantly dismissed from his post and performance and publication of his works in Germany were prohibited.
 His fourth opera, Die beiden Klaas (Rich Claus, Poor Claus), which was to have received a double première in Dresden and Hamburg, was cancelled and the piece was not performed until an English translation was presented by York Opera in 1990.
 He and his family returned to Vienna, but the shadow of the German Reich was already evident there, and he found no permanent position.

 Immediately after the Anschluss in 1938, Gál fled to London, with the intention of emigrating to the United States.
 But he remained in Britain, where he met the musician and scholar Donald Tovey, who invited him to come to Edinburgh, where Tovey taught at the university.
-There were no permanent openings for professors, but Tovey found him some work in late 1938, and when the war broke out in 1939,the Gáls moved to Edinburgh permanently.
+There were no permanent openings for professors, but Tovey found him some work in late 1938, and when the war broke out in 1939, the Gáls moved to Edinburgh permanently.
 In 1940, he was interned as an enemy alien in Huyton Camp near Liverpool and Central Camp in Douglas, Isle of Man, from May to September.

 After his release, he returned to Edinburgh, where he remained for the rest of his life.
 He had continued to compose throughout this time, publishing his Second Symphony in 1942.
 He became a lecturer in musical education at the University of Edinburgh in 1945, where he taught until his retirement in 1960.

 In Edinburgh, he was a respected member of the local musical scene, and one of the founders of the Edinburgh International Festival in 1947.
+He conducted the premiere of his Serenade the previous year at the debut concert of the Edinburgh Chamber Orchestra, one of the oldest amateur orchestras in Edinburgh, founded by Theodora di Marco and her sister Norma.
 His later honours include the Grand Austrian State Prize for Music (1957), appointment as an Officer of the Order of the British Empire (1964) and the Austrian Cross of Honour for Science and Art, 1st class (1971).

 He died at Edinburgh in October 1987, at the age of 97.